Last updated: January 10, 2022

-Rev. Oliver Leon Brown served as lead plaintiff, one of 13 plaintiffs, in the Board v.
+Rev. Oliver Leon Brown served as lead plaintiff, one of 13 plaintiffs, in the Brown v.
 Board of Education U.S. Supreme Court case.

 The Brown decision determined that "In the field of public education, the doctrine of 'separate but equal' has no place.
 Separate educational facilities are inherently unequal," beginning the process of de facto overturning Plessy v.
 Ferguson.